ratchanon-noknoy2318/patient-registration-system/README.md

 # Telemedicine Intake System

-Backend-driven web platform for automating patient intake and screening in telemedicine services.
+A production-grade web platform for automating patient intake and pre-consultation screening in telemedicine workflows.

-The system digitizes patient registration, consent collection, and pre-consultation screening — enabling healthcare staff to access structured patient data before consultations begin.
+Designed to streamline patient onboarding, reduce administrative overhead, and provide healthcare staff with structured patient data prior to consultations.

-Used in real municipal telemedicine operations in Thailand.
+Deployed and actively used in municipal healthcare operations in Kamphaeng Phet, Thailand.

 ---

+## Overview

+The system digitizes and standardizes the telemedicine intake process, replacing manual, paper-based workflows with an automated, structured, and validation-driven pipeline.

+It enables:

+- Digital patient registration
+- Consent collection
+- Pre-consultation screening
+- Structured data access for healthcare staff

+---

 ## Impact

-* Reduced manual patient intake workload by **~80%**
+- Reduced patient intake workload by ~80%
-* Eliminated paper-based intake process
+- Eliminated paper-based intake workflows
-* Enabled pre-consultation access to structured patient data
-* Improved data accuracy and consistency for clinical workflows
+- Improved data consistency and accuracy
+- Enabled faster and more efficient consultations
-* Deployed and used in **real-world municipal healthcare services**
+- Successfully deployed in real-world municipal healthcare operations

 ---

 ## Problem

-Telemedicine appointments required healthcare staff to manually collect:
+Traditional telemedicine intake workflows relied on manual processes where healthcare staff had to:

-* Patient registration details
+- Collect patient registration details manually
-* Consent forms
-* Preliminary screening information
+- Handle consent documentation
+- Perform preliminary screening

-This resulted in:
+This led to:

-* Administrative bottlenecks
+- Operational bottlenecks
-* Delays in patient consultations
+- Increased consultation latency
-* Inconsistent and error-prone data collection
+- Inconsistent and error-prone data
-* Increased workload for nurses and staff
+- High administrative burden on staff

 ---

 ## Solution

-Designed and built a web-based intake system to digitize patient onboarding and screening workflows:
+A web-based intake system that digitizes and automates the entire onboarding workflow:

-* Provided an online intake interface for patients
+- Online intake form for patients
-* Structured and validated input data before submission
+- Input validation to ensure data quality
-* Automated data collection and storage pipeline
+- Automated data collection pipeline
-* Enabled healthcare staff to review patient data before consultations
-* Reduced manual data entry and operational overhead
+- Centralized structured storage
+- Pre-consultation data access for healthcare staff

 ---